metroxylon/kho-bwa-core-voc/README.md

 # Heatmap and dendrogram tool

 This script [heatmap_dendrogram.py][] performs the computations for the paper “Sub-grouping Kho-Bwa based on shared core vocabulary” by Ismael Lieberherr and Timotheus A. Bodt to appear end of 2017 in Himalayan Linguistics 16.2.
-The data is in the folder [data][], the resulting plots in the folder [plots][] and [simulations],a short write-up in the the folder [writeup][].
+The data is in the folder [data][], the resulting plots in the folder [plots][] and [simulations], a short write-up of the cluster analysis in the folder [writeup][].

 [heatmap_dendrogram.py]: ./heatmap_dendrogram.py